colcrunch/Mercury/README.md

 * Get quick info on any character, corporation, alliance, or system in the game.
 * Check your (or an enemy's) zkillboard stats.
 * Automatically post zkillboard stats, kill data, and market data whenever a relevant link is posted in discord.
+* Subscribe to CCP news feeds to get the latest patchnotes, devblogs, and news straight in your discord.

 ## Screenshots